InsightDataScience/anomaly_detection/README.md

 The first file, batch_log.json, contains past data that should be used to build the initial state of the entire user network as well as the purchase history of the users.

 Data in the second file, stream_log.json should be used to determine whether a purchase is anomalious.
 If a purchase is flagged anomalious the whole json record should be logged in the flagged_purchases.json file.
-As events come in both the social network and the purchase history of users gets updated.
+As events come in both the social network and the purchase history of users get updated.

 Both batch_log.json and stream_log.json contain 3 types of events:
  - purchase